leomccormack/Spatial_Audio_Framework/README.md

 -DNETCDF_LIBRARY="/c/msys64/mingw64/lib/libnetcdf.dll.a"
 ```

-For Unix users: the framework, examples, and unit testing program may be built as follows:
+For Linux/MacOS users: the framework, examples, and unit testing program may be built as follows:
 ```
 cmake -S . -B build
 cd build